CivicDataLab/guidelines/frontend/guidelines.md

 ## Note

 These guidelines are subject to updates and improvements as our development practices evolve.
 Always refer back to this document and stay informed about the latest changes to maintain code consistency and overall development efficiency.

-Remember, adherence to these guidelines contributes to building high-quality, maintainable, and accessible frontend applications across our organization.
-Happy coding!